autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 });
 ```

 3. The elements are extracted from the AEC Data Model API response.
-Apart from the id we can see from the response, every element has an persistent id that remains the same in Revit, Viewer and AEC Data Model.
+Apart from the id we can see from the response, each element has a persistent id that remains the same in Revit, Viewer, and AEC Data Model.
 For those familiar with Revit, this is the [UniqueId](https://www.revitapidocs.com/2024/f9a9cb77-6913-6d41-ecf5-4398a24e8ff8.htm).
-In the response this id is available in the **External Id** property.
-So we just need to retrieve every value for this property from the response, and the explorer does that using regular expressions through the snippet below:
+In the response, this id is available in the **External Id** property.
+We just need to retrieve every value for this property from the response, and the explorer does that using regular expressions through the snippet below:

 ```js
 async retrieveOccurences(jsonResponse) {